 Whichever one you choose, a wired network connection for both your server machine and your client device is recommended.
 A sufficiently fast Wi-Fi network (routers and devices that support 802.11ac are best) can work too, but you’ll need excellent signal strength to support streaming in 4K/HDR.

 Since the Plex Media Server does the lion’s share of the work involved in organizing and playing back your media, a sufficiently powerful device is important for the best experience.
 Here’s Plex’s support page that discusses the minimum requirements; it’s a good place to start.

 If you only plan to watch one video at a time and you’re not planning to share your Plex library with other users, an inexpensive NAS or a Shield TV might do the trick.
 However the moment your needs become more demanding, you’re probably going to want to run your server on a desktop or laptop machine.
 If you’re unsure what you should use, the Plex user forums are a great place to ask questions and get advice.

-As far as the Plex Client Player goes, you can run the Plex client app on just about any device that’s out there, so the odds are good that you already own a compatible one from web browsers to Amazon Fire TV, Chromecast, Roku, or various smart TVs.
+As far as the Plex Client Player goes, you can run the client app on just about any device that’s out there, so the odds are good that you already own a compatible one from web browsers to Amazon Fire TV, Chromecast, Roku, or various smart TVs.
 If you’re thinking of buying a new streaming device anyway, we recommend the Roku Streaming Stick+, Apple TV 4K, or Nvidia Shield TV, for the best Plex experience.